Dre Campbell Farm

 5. Trap Crops

-These are sacrificial plants planted in rows between your crops or on the edges of your vegetable garden.
+These are plants that you can plant between your crops or on the edges of your vegetable garden to serve as sacrificial plants.

-The critters love sunflowers, radishes, and nasturtiums.
-Therefore, planting these will attract them, drawing them away from your vegetables.
+Flea beetles will flock to daikon, radishes, and Pacific gold mustard.
+Therefore, planting these as trap crops will attract the beetles, drawing them away from your vegetables.

 6. Sticky Traps